nfragakis/DexArbitrageBot/README.md

 Bot identifies opportunities, then buys at a cheaper rate on 1 DEX and sells at the higer rate on the other.

-This repo is a proof-of-concept implementation not tested on mainnet, at your own risk.
+This repo is a proof-of-concept implementation not tested on mainnet, use at your own risk.

 ## Usage
 ``` bash